-The present document specifies the network selection, including Authentication and Access Authorization procedures used for the interworking of the 3GPP System and WLANs.
+The present document specifies the network selection, including Authentication and Access Authorization using Authentication, Authorization and Accounting (AAA) procedures used for the interworking of the 3GPP System and WLANs.
 In addition to these, the present document also specifies the Tunnel management procedures used for establishing an end-to-end tunnel from the WLAN UE to the 3GPP network via the Wu reference point.